-GHB is a bitter or mildly salty tasting liquid that is odourless or has a slight odour, but can also be found in powder or pill form.
-GHB typically doesn’t have any colour, but can be coloured bright blue.
-It is usually swallowed, but can be injected.
+GHB is a bitter or salty tasting liquid that is odourless or has a slight odour.
+It can also be found in powder or pill form.
+GHB typically doesn’t have any colour, but can make a transparent drink cloudy or can be coloured bright blue.
+It is usually swallowed but sometimes it is injected or inserted anally.

 GHB is also known as fantasy, GBH (grievous bodily harm), G, blue nitro and liquid ecstasy.
 GHB is an abbreviation of the chemical name gamma-hydroxybutyric acid.